 The impact of a neurological injury can be widespread with significant impact on a range of areas of everyday life.
 At OT Partners we work in a holistic manner to address the issues that may arise as a result of an injury to reduce the effect of these difficulties.
 We can work with you in the clinic or in your own home.

 Following a neurological diagnosis such as a Stroke or Head Injury, people can experience pain, contractures, weakness or spasticity in their arms or hands.
-At the Birkdale Clinic we offer a Hand Clinic Service where we have specialist knowledge and skills in splinting and rehabilitation of the neurologically impaired upper limb.
+We offer a community based hand clinic service, where we have specialist knowledge and skills in splinting and rehabilitation of the neurologically impaired upper limb.
+We are able to visit you at home or arrange clinic space at a number of facilities in London and surrounding areas.

 Training, qualifications & experience